BlockchainCommons/developer-web-site/_pages/meeting-2025-08-frost-cli-summary.md

 Done with `trusted-dealer` from ZF FROST tools with our `secp256k1-tr` patch.
 * Can then generate verifying key and descriptors from package

+The demo is done with the Trusted Dealer mode of ZF FROST
+- That means all shares are generated one one device, for distribution.
+- This isn't the ideal security methodology
+- But we had troubles getting Distributed Key Generation (DKG), where keys are never on the same device, to work.

 BDK-CLI can then be used to generate wallet from descriptors.
 - but it's watch-only!